bioinfomaticsCSU/EPGA2.1/README.md

 	perl EPGA.pl library.txt kmerLength threadNumber

 		<library.txt>:
-			Each line represents one read library.
+			Each row represents one read library.
 			The first column is the first mate read file (*.fastq);
 			The second column is the second mate read file (*.fastq);
 			The third column is length of read;